foundry-rs/foundry/README.md

 ```
 in a new terminal session or after reloading your PATH:
 ```
-foudryup
+foundryup
 ```

-Just get foudryup, the Foundry toolchain installer, and use it to install the latest `forge` and `cast` binaries.
+Just get foundryup, the Foundry toolchain installer, and use it to install the latest `forge` and `cast` binaries.

-Advanced ways to use `foudryup` and other documentation can be found in the [foudryup package](./foudryup/README.md).
+Advanced ways to use `foundryup` and other documentation can be found in the [foundryup package](./foundryup/README.md).
 Happy forging!

 ## Forge